Scarlett Family Foundation

 - Debt retirement

-- Individual grants (outside scholarship program)
+- Individual grants (outside scholarship programme)

 - Legislative lobbying or political activities